iimachines/Maya2glTF/Readme.md

     * good luck! ;-)

 * To **help**:
-    * let me know if this doesn't work for you, this is BETA stuff ;-)
+    * let me know if this doesn't work for you
         * ideally make an issue, providing the OS, Maya and plug-in version, and a test-scene.
     * if it *does* work, please give Maya2glTF a :star: on GitHUB, and spread the word :sunglasses: